-This study investigated the effects of chronic NAC treatment on rats given extended access to cocaine which resulted in them showing hallmark features of cocaine addiction, namely loss of control over drug intake, increased motivation for the drug, and maintained drug use despite adverse consequences (18).
-Chronic treatment with NAC had no measurable effect on the progression of loss of control in rats that had already developed escalated cocaine SA nor on the motivation for the drug measured under a progressive ratio schedule of reinforcement.
+This study investigated the effects of chronic NAC treatment on rats given extended access to cocaine, which resulted in their showing hallmark features of cocaine addiction, namely loss of control over drug intake, increased motivation for the drug, and maintained drug use despite adverse consequences (18).
+Chronic treatment with NAC had no measurable effect on the progression of loss of control in rats that had already developed escalated cocaine SA or on the motivation for the drug measured under a progressive ratio schedule of reinforcement.
 This observation is in contrast with the previous demonstration that chronic NAC treatment prevents the escalation of cocaine self-administration (13).
-This discrepancy may stem from several differences between the two studies including the training history of the animals, the unit dose of cocaine and the time point at which NAC treatment was initiated.
-Thus, in the present study rats acquired instrumental responding for cocaine infusions (0.8 mg/kg in 100 μl) under short access, FR1 schedule of reinforcement for seven days prior to being exposed to 6-hour extended access or maintained under short access conditions.
-In the previous study, rats received unit infusions of 0.5 mg/kg in 200μl, a unit dose and delivery rate both shown to greatly influence various behavioral features of cocaine self-administration, including motivation (40).
-More importantly, whereas the rats of the previous study received daily NAC treatment from the first of the twelve days of differential access to cocaine, i.e., from the first session of extended access for the LgA group, in this study rats were allowed 19 extended access sessions to develop a robust escalation of cocaine SA prior to receiving NAC treatment.
-In this study we were more interested in the influence of NAC on the maintenance of escalated cocaine SA in rats suggested to resemble addicted individuals, and not in the development of escalation, which represents a prodromal stage of addiction, and hence may not be a suitable target for therapeutic intervention.
-Thus, while NAC treatment interacts with the neurobiological mechanisms involved in the development of escalation of cocaine SA (13), it does not influence its maintenance.
-This observation is in line with human studies which have revealed that NAC treatment does not decrease ongoing cocaine use (4).
+This discrepancy may stem from several differences between the two studies including the training history of the animals, the unit dose of cocaine, and the time point at which NAC treatment was initiated.
+Thus, in the present study, rats acquired instrumental responding for cocaine infusions (.8 mg/kg in 100 μL) under short access, FR1 schedule of reinforcement for 7 days before being exposed to 6-hour extended access or maintained under short access conditions.
+In the previous study, rats received unit infusions of .5 mg/kg in 200 μ L, a unit